 Another key finding was that the four centrality measures considered in this paper are surprisingly similar with respect to pattern and level of robustness.
 In terms of pattern of robustness - the response curves across experimental conditions - the measures are essentially identical.
 In terms of overall level of robustness, the measures are extremely similar, with betweenness consistently a hair lower than the other three across all measures of accuracy.
 This goes against the intuitive notion that global measures of centrality like betweenness would be more sensitive to changes in the network than local measures like degree, since they are potentially affected by any change in the network no matter how distant.
-It may be that the networks in our study - all of which were random graphs -- contained enough redundancy at the path level to counteract the sensitivity of the global measures.
+It may be that the networks in our study - all of which were random graphs - contained enough redundancy at the path level to counteract the sensitivity of the global measures.
 If each pair of nodes were connected by multiple geodesic paths, the loss of a few nodes or lines would have much less effect on the global measures.

 Another surprising result was that the different types of error had relatively similar effects on centrality robustness.
 We might have expected a priori that node perturbations would create greater problems for measuring centrality than edge perturbations, because the loss of a node necessarily entails the loss of edges as well.
 But the results show that type of error makes relatively little difference, and what difference there is runs in the opposite direction: edge perturbation makes more difference.
-We believe the reason is that most graphs contain many more edges than nodes, so that eliminating a fixed percentage of ties will typically create a larger Hamming distance between the true and observed networks than dropping the same percentage of nodes.
-For example, when the density of a network of 100 nodes is 10%, losing 10% of edges will mean removing almost 500 edges.
-But losing 10% of nodes would typically eliminate just 100 or so edges.
+We believe that this result may be limited to random graphs.

 Density of the true network tends to reduce accuracy for all kinds of error except edge addition, where it increases accuracy.
 The contingent effect of density on accuracy is due to the number of dyads available to be changed.
 In the case of edge removal, greater density means more ties available to be removed, making greater changes in the network as a whole.
 In the case of edge addition, greater density means fewer untied dyads available to be tied, and so fewer changes to the network as a whole.
-Thus, the underlying variable is the absolute amount of change to the network - the Hamming distance between the true and observed networks.
+Thus, the underlying variable is the absolute amount of change to the network-the Hamming distance between the true and observed networks.

-One question that we have not specifically addressed is the practical bottom-line - is it reasonable to compute centrality indices when we know that the data contain errors?
+One question that we have not specifically addressed is the practical bottom-line-is it reasonable to compute centrality indices when we know that the data contain errors?
 Based on our results, the answer would seem to be 'yes', as the measures of centrality tested were quite robust under small amounts of error (such as 10% and under).
 Of course, whether the levels of accuracy are sufficient for any given purpose is difficult to assess since it depends on external factors such as the consequences of error.
 For example, the results suggest that if our data collection method misses 5% of ties, then the correlation between true and observed centrality will be in the .90s.
 By social science research standards, the observed score is clearly a superb proxy for the true score.
 On the other hand, for some applications even this level accuracy may not be sufficient.
 At that error rate, the probability of correctly identifying the most central node is around 90%, and the expected overlap in the top 10% is just 67%.
-One can imagine a situation, perhaps in managing an epidemic, where failing to quarantine or immunize the most central actors could have huge costs in human lives.
+One can imagine a situation, perhaps in managing an epidemic, where failing to quarantine or immunize the most central actors could have huge costs in human lives (Borgatti, 2003).
 In such a case, these results might suggest the need for more accurate methods of data collection.